pwr-inf/ckan-docker/README.md

 ---
 # Usage

-1. Clone your code in the `_src` directory (see _src/README)
-2. Clone the datapusher in `_service-provider` (see _service-provider/README)
-3. Set the full path of the volumes in docker-compose.yml
-4. Run `up` with Docker-compose or Vagrant
+1. Run `up` with Docker-compose or Vagrant

 ## Using Docker-compose (recommended)